w0utje/WavesLPoSDistributer/README.md

 							    It doesn't really matter, as long as it is higher than paystartblock.
 							    It only counts for the first run, and if no blocks were forged yet, that is no problem.
-Follow up session results are just queued up in line :-)) "scanstartblock": "1044012"			<== Put here the blockheight when your first leaser came in }
+Follow up session results are just queued up in line :-)) "scanstartblock": "1044012"			<== Put here the blockheight of the first ACTIVE lease }
 }
 ```